devops329/devops/instruction/awsEcs/awsEcs.md

 https://aws.amazon.com/blogs/compute/building-blocks-of-amazon-ecs/

 The Elastic Container Service (ECS) provides the functionality necessary to deploy your container image.
-After you have uploaded your image to [ECR](../awsEcr/awsEcr.md) you can create an ECS cluster and service to either load your container with the AWS Elastic Kubernetes Service (EKS) or AWS Fargate.
+After you have uploaded your image to [ECR](../awsEcr/awsEcr.md) you can create an ECS cluster and service to either load your container on EC2 instances or AWS Fargate.

-The EKS deploys container to EC2 instances your you provision.
-This requires you to launch, scale, and manage your own EC2 instance.
-Alternatively, you can use AWS Fargate to automatically manage the host of your containers.
+If you choose to configure ECS to deploy to EC2 instances then you must launch, scale, and manage your those EC2 instance.
+Alternatively, if you use AWS Fargate, Fargate will automatically manage the launching, scaling, and managing of the containers.
 For our work in the course we will use AWS Fargate.

 The basic pieces that ECS provides are as follows.